OndrejNepozitek/Edgar-Unity/docs/basics/room-templates.md

 > **Note:** With multiple doors overlapping, the GUI gets quite messy.
 In order to make it more clear, I show diagonals of individual rectangles.
 And it gets even more messy when you have doors of various sizes overlapping.
 I thought about adding a switch that would show only doors with a specified length.

 > **Note:** The inspector script currently lets you add door positions that are not on the outline of the room shape.
 It will, however, result in an error when trying to generate a dungeon.
 It should be improved in the future.

+### (PRO) Door sockets

+By default, when the generator computes how can two room templates be connected, it looks for doors with the same length.
+If you want to have more control over this process, you can use [Door sockets](../guides/door-sockets.md).

 ## Repeat mode